Kong/docs.konghq.com/app/deck/1.8.x/guides/best-practices.md

   in the guide to practicing
   [distributed configuration](/deck/{{page.kong_version}}/guides/distributed-configuration).
 - Always use a pinned version of decK and Kong.
   Use a specific version of decK in production to achieve declarative configuration.
-If you're going to opt for a new version of decK or Kong, please safely test the changes in a staging environment first.
+If you upgrade to a new version of decK or Kong, please safely test the changes in a staging environment first.
 - decK does not manage encryption of sensitive information.
 The state file stores the private keys of your certificates and credentials of consumers in